microsoft/KqlTools/Source/EtwKql/Readme.md

 Then from administrator prompt run:

-	Etw2Kusto cluster:CDOC database:GeorgiTest table:EtwTcp session:tcp
+	EtwKql clusteraddress:CDOC.kusto.windows.net database:GeorgiTest table:EtwTcp session:tcp resettable:true

 Here we let the tool upload all the events into the table "EtwTcp"

-The tool clears the table "EtwTcp" and then shows output such as:
+The tool (since we pass reset the table true) clears the table "EtwTcp" and then shows output such as:

 	Listening to real-time session 'tcp'.
 Press Enter to termintate 1652 2005 2071 2072 2027 2342

 Every 10 seconds a new number appears, and shows how many new events were uploaded.

 ### File upload mode